 These aren’t the bounces you’re looking for

-I have a few reasons why it might not happen, but the reasons don’t matter.
-The fact is that the bounce you’re looking for may not happen.
-It’s not in your control – at all.
-Particularly, when you close an account, you are giving up any and all ownership or control over what happens to it next.
+To be clear, the reasons don’t matter.
+The bounce you’re looking for may not happen.
+If you close the account, it’s not in your control, period.
+You are giving up any and all ownership or control over what happens to it next.

-However, many folks just can’t get past this point without an answer to “why”, so here are some ideas:
+Many folks can’t get past this point without an answer to “why”, so here are some ideas:

-Some services don’t close the account immediately.
-They put it into what might be best called a “suspended” state for a period of time.
-Why?
-(There’s that question again.)
-Because people change their minds.
-“How do I get back this account I closed?” is a common enough question for some email services to prepare for it.
-So they establish a “grace period” during which you can reclaim your closed account by simply logging in again.
+- Some services don’t close accounts immediately.
+“How do I get back this account I permanently closed by accident?” is a common enough question that email services prepare for it.
+They set up a “grace period” during which you can reclaim your closed account by simply signing in again.

-It might generate too much outgoing mail.
-If your account was getting a lot of mail (possibly including spam), then bouncing on every message, even with some throttling, could simply generate too much outgoing mail for the email service.
-Even if the service has the physical capacity to send the bounce messages, the impact of sending lots of bounce messages could negatively impact the company’s reputation relating to spam.
-So they may simply choose not to do it.
+- It might generate too much outgoing mail.
+If your account was getting a lot of mail (including spam), then bouncing on every message could generate too much outgoing mail.
+Even with the capacity to send many bounce messages, it could negatively impact the company’s reputation relating to spam.
+So they may choose not to.

-The message that I’m trying to get across is simple: closing an account may not cause bounces to be generated, and there are many reasons why that might be the case.
+The message that I’m trying to get across is: closing an account may not cause bounces to be generated, and there are many reasons why that might be the case.

 Roll your own bounce

-Set up an “out of office” or “vacation auto responder” on the account that replies with a message saying “this account is no longer checked”, or something similar.
+Keep the account.
+Set up an “out of office” or “vacation auto-responder” that replies with a message saying, “This account is no longer checked”, or something similar.
 It’s like creating your own bounce message.

 Then I’d go further and say ignore the account forevermore.
-As long as you don’t log in, then eventually it’ll be closed as abandoned.
-This typically takes several months.
+As long as you don’t log in, it’ll eventually be closed as abandoned.

-On the other hand, if you don’t want someone to potentially be assigned your old email address, the only answer there is to keep it – by logging in every so often.
-You can ignore the mail there, but you’ll want to log in from time to time to make sure it’s not closed and taken from you.
+On the other hand, if you don’t want someone else to be given your old email address, the only answer is to keep it active by signing in every so often.
+You can ignore the mail there, but you’ll want to sign in from time to time to make sure it’s not closed and taken from you.

 Bouncing the unbounceable